Standard Terms & Conditions Of Business

 We are not authorised by the Financial Conduct Authority.
-However, we are included on the Register maintained by the Financial Conduct Authority so that we can carry on insurance mediation activity, which is broadly the advising on, selling, and administration of insurance contracts.
-This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Institute of Chartered Accountants in England Wales.
-The register can be accessed via the Financial Conduct Authority website at www.fca.org.uk/register.
+However, we are included on the register maintained by the Financial Conduct Authority so that we can carry on insurance distribution activity, which is broadly the advising on, selling and administration of insurance contracts.
+This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by The Institute of Chartered Accountants in England and Wales.
+The register can be accessed via the Financial Conduct Authority website at www.fca.org.uk/register

 We will endeavour to record all advice on important matters in writing.
 Advice given orally is not intended to be relied upon unless confirmed in writing.
 Therefore, if we provide oral advice (for example during the course of a meeting or a telephone conversation) and you wish to be able to rely on that advice, you must ask for the advice to be confirmed by us in writing.

 We will only assist with implementation of our advice if specifically instructed and agreed in writing.